bolt/docs/docs/templates/building-templates.md

 The filenames of the 'helper' templates all start with an underscore.
 This is just a convention, to make it easier to recognize which template does what.
-If one of your contenttypes have a 'template select' field, Bolt will skip these helper templates by default.
+If one of your ContentTypes have a 'template select' field, Bolt will skip these helper templates by default.